What is Last Mile in terms of transportation?

 The primary components of an electric bike apart from the chassis of the bicycle are:

-●Motor: The motor is the key component that defines the power output of the bicycle.
+The motor is the key component that defines the power output of the bicycle.
 This power output can range from 500-1000 watts and would be situated at the middle or back of the bicycle.
+KBO Breeze is an 500 watt e-bike for commuter to ride daily.

-Though electric bikes are not recommended for long journeys, it surely gets the job done if you’re running to the store or around a couple of blocks.
-The best part about using an electric bike is that most states in the U.S. don’t require you to hold a valid driver's license to ride an electric bike.
+Though e-bikes are not recommended for long journeys, it surely gets the job done if you’re running to the store or around a couple of blocks.
+The best part about using an electric bike is that most states in the U.S. don’t require you to hold a valid driver's license to ride an electric bicycles.

-However, based on the U.S Federal law, an electric bike can fall in the class of regular bicycles as long as the following conditions are met:
+However, based on the U.S Federal law, an e-bike can fall in the class of regular bicycles as long as the following conditions are met:

 ●While riding under the electric-only mode, the top speed should not exceed 20 miles per hour